Don't do or say anything that could damage India's image: Venkaiah Naidu to RS members | Law-Order

 He also said while free writing and expression are allowed in a democracy, they ''shouldn't cause disaffection in society''.

-''The House frequently runs into problems on account of repeated recourse to certain rules,'' he told the new members.
+''The House frequently runs into problems on account of repeated recourse to certain rules,'' he told the new MPs of Rajya Sabha.

 ''If you start seeking recourse to (Rule) 267, you cannot run the House.
 It is very rarely used.
 It is like 'Brahmastra', (which is used) when other 'astras' (weapons) do not succeed.
 If you (frequently) start taking recourse to 'Brahmastra', it becomes an 'astra','' he said.